edangomez/Comparison_DL_IRT_based_models_state_assessment_rolling_bearings/README.md

 ```
 python main.py --mode demo --img IR000016
 ```
 That's correct, please input the image name without extension, since we are using a hybrid model and .png and .csv files are used.
-Demo mode also accept ```--experiment``` argument to use other experiments for classification
+Demo mode also accept ```--experiment``` argument to use weights from other experiments for IRT classification.